ether-team/ether/docs/overview.rst

 This project delivers two frameworks:

 * a framework to write change handlers; see :ref:`ether`
-* a framework to create and handle hooks for supported VCSes
+* a framework to create and handle hooks for supported VCSes; see :ref:`hookman`

 .. _RabbitMQ: http://www.rabbitmq.com